piasooriy/unsplash-api/readme.md

-A repository showcasing using API from unsplash to showcase royalty-free photographs
+A repository showcasing a random photo from Unsplash, using unsplash open API.